Quick and Easy Tofu Lentil Salad - The Perfect Protein Packed Meal

 It contains lentils, edamame beans, and tofu!
 All fantastic, high-quality plant-based protein sources.

-The cucumber, bell peppers, and spinach makes this salad crunchy and fresh and boosts your veggies intake for the day!
+The cucumber, bell peppers, and spinach make this salad crunchy and fresh and boost your veggie intake for the day!

 INGREDIENTS: